More Than I Can Say will be released in August 2023. Here is a sneak peek:

 In less than a minute, she was out of sight.
-He picked up his pace, trying to catch up.
+Intrigued, he picked up his pace, in an effort to catch up.

-As Jackson reached the wooden steps just below the summit, he heard her voice again.
+As Jackson reached the wooden steps that he had read were just below the summit, he heard her voice again.
 “Careful.
 Last step is cracked.”

 Seeing her face fully for the first time, he smiled.
-Bright green eyes looked at him curiously, framed by blonde hair pulled back in a severe ponytail, a headband keeping any wayward strands off her face.
+Bright green eyes were framed by blonde hair pulled back in a severe ponytail.
+She looked at him in curiosity.
 Jackson felt a surge of physical awareness as he realized how beautiful this stranger was.
 “Thanks for the warnings.”

-Georgiana took a sip of water and tried not to stare, feeling herself react in a way that hadn’t happened with any man in a very, very long time.
+Georgiana took a sip of water, feeling herself react in a way that hadn’t happened with any man in a very, very long time.
 Dark brown hair swept back from his face, contrasting with the blue-gray of his eyes.
 Even from a distance, it was clear that he would tower over her, but then again, most people did.
-The long well-defined muscles in his arms and legs made it clear that he trained regularly.
-She wondered who he was, as by now, she knew almost everyone who ran trails in the area, but he was a complete stranger.
+The well-defined muscles in his arms and legs made it clear that he trained regularly.
+She wondered who he was, as she knew almost everyone who ran trails in the area.
 “You’re welcome.”

 Jackson snagged water from his pack.
 “Great trail.”
 He looked at his watch to gauge his time.
 “Do you run it often?”

-Her brief answer intrigued him, and it suddenly became a challenge to get her to say more.
+Her brief answer sparked his curiosity, and it suddenly became a challenge to get her to say more.
 “Is it always this quiet?”

 She nodded.
 “It’s closed for several months in the spring and early summer because the peregrines nest here.
-When it reopens, it’s usually pretty quiet because it’s steep and long.
+But even when it reopens, it’s usually pretty quiet because it’s steep and long.
 Not everyone’s up for the challenge.”